TaroAndMulan/WaveInteferenceJS/README.md

 ## TBD
 * Add other type of waves.
+* Add inward waves (currently, all waves are outward)
+* Add option to customise each wave's color individually
+* Add circular base
 * Add time control functionality (pause/resume/change simulation speed)
+* Add a measuring tool in case someone wants to do physics with this (e.g., an on-screen ruler or pointer).
 * rewrite and document the code